guenchi/loko/CONTRIBUTING.md

 something like the Linux kernel project.
 Not just one person holds the copyright on Linux; thousands do.

-You can ask yourself "would Linus Torvalds accept this change?"
+You can ask yourself "would the Linus Torvalds of the 1990s accept this change?"
 If in doubt, just ask.
 But in general you can start hacking and make your mark on Loko.

 Let us make Loko into the native homeworld of Scheme!